Anthourn/DictionaryApplication/README.md

 - I used a different API that does not have audio links, therefore the play button is non functional
-- There is a bug around autocorrected searchs, for example, 'Emo' will return a definition, "dsafyidbfisd" will return the error state, but "emop" will break the page as the API will auto correct it to EMO but not give the JSON required.
+- There is a bug around autocorrected searchs, for example, 'Emo' will return a definition, "dsafyidbfisd" will return the error state, but "emop" will break the page as the API will auto correct it to EMO but not give the JSON required